-Both humans and pets in today’s society deal with much unresolved trauma, affecting amygdala function in the brain, central nervous system patterns, and our environment.
+Both humans and pets in today’s society deal with unresolved trauma, affecting the amygdala function in the brain, central nervous system patterns, and our environment.
 Trauma impairs the body’s vital functions, placing it in constant states of fight-or-flight.
 This doesn’t allow time to rest-and-digest, which is when our body repairs and absorbs nutrients.

 Being in a constant state of adrenaline can cause a multitude of problems, including adrenal fatigue, endocrine, and digestive issues.
 This disrupts our ECS, so using CBD can be helpful, but we still must address the other issues.

 This isn’t to say cater to or validate our pet’s fears, but if you notice loud music makes them antsy, turn it down a bit and/or give them a little affection (& CBD!) to show they’re safe.